English Church Architecture.

-The appeal then tells how three years previously, the late Dr. Thomas Churchman Harrold (1765-1849), "a perfect stranger to the locality" (he had lived in Feering, Essex), had entrusted £150 to the care of the Rev. Sanders, "for the promotion of religion", and that very recently "a second kind friend... entirely unconnected with the neighbourhood" had promised the minister another £200 on condition it was put towards the erection of a new church within the ensuing two years, failing which it was to go to "two charitable Societies".
-In order to take advantage of this offer, it was now being proposed "to erect a small neat Church, in a distant part of the Chapelry, where numbers, scattered over the hills, are literally 'as sheep without a Shepherd' ".
-Readers were asked to bear in mind that...
+The appeal describes how three years previously, the late Dr. Thomas Churchman Harrold (1765-1849), 'a perfect stranger to the locality' (he had lived in Feering, Essex), had entrusted £150 to the care of the Rev. Sanders, 'for the promotion of religion', and that very recently 'a second kind friend... entirely unconnected with the neighbourhood' had promised the minister another £200 on condition it was put towards the erection of a new church within the ensuing two years, failing which it was to go to 'two charitable Societies'.
+In order to take advantage of this offer therefore, it was now being proposed 'to erect a small neat Church, in a distant part of the Chapelry, where numbers, scattered over the hills, are literally "as sheep without a Shepherd" '.
+Readers were reminded that...

-This succeeded in reciprocating one hundred and sixty-one donations from individuals or families, all of which were recorded.
-Only ten, apart from the aforementioned, were for sums greater than £25, namely £100 from William Baxter of Lower Hall, Barkisland (1792?-1858), one of the signatories to the appeal and the “principal inhabitant" of the hamlet, £75.15s.0d from the late William MacKenzie (1794-1851), originally of Nelson, Lancashire, who had built up a prestigious civil engineering practice during his lifetime, with offices in Paris and Liverpool, £60 from W.H.
-Rawson & Sons (given in five separate amounts), £55 from “a friend”, £55 described as having been “collected by Mrs. Roberts”, £50 from Musgrove Briscoe (1791-1854), M.P. for Hastings, £50 from the Right Honourable Lady Horton, widow of Robert Wilmot-Horton, erstwhile Governor of Ceylon, £50 from Denton Whitely, £35.3s.6d from G.B.
+This succeeded in generating one hundred and sixty-one donations from individuals or families, all of which were recorded.
+Only ten, apart from the aforementioned, were for sums greater than £25, namely £100 from William Baxter of Lower Hall, Barkisland (1792?-1858), one of the signatories to the appeal and the 'principal inhabitant' of the hamlet, £75.15s.0d from the late William MacKenzie (1794-1851), originally of Nelson, Lancashire, who had built up a prestigious civil engineering practice during his lifetime with offices in Paris and Liverpool, £60 from W.H.
+Rawson & Sons (given in five separate amounts), £55 from 'a friend', £55 described as having been 'collected by Mrs. Roberts', £50 from Musgrove Briscoe (1791-1854), M.P. for Hastings, £50 from the Right Honourable Lady Horton, widow of Robert Wilmot-Horton, erstwhile Governor of Ceylon, £50 from Denton Whitely, £35.3s.6d from G.B.
 Hadwen, and £30 from John Hadwen.
-The remaining donations, which added up to £813.3s.6d, varied between £25 and £2 and included forty-two at the lower figure and fifty-seven at £5.
+The remaining donations, which added up to £813.3s.6d, ranged between £2 and £25 and included forty-two at the lower figure and fifty-seven at £5.
 The sum of all the donations, including £16 from the Manchester Co-operative Society, amounted to £1,740.2s.0d.
-However, in addition, the Rev. James Sanders submitted four applications for grants towards the project and three of these were successful, namely those to the Ripon Diocesan Church Building Society, the Incorporated Church Building Society and the Church Building Commission, who gave £375, £180 and £150 respectively.
+However, in addition, the Rev. James Sanders submitted four applications for grants towards the project, three of which were successful, namely those to the Ripon Diocesan Church Building Society, the Incorporated Church Building Society and the Church Building Commission, who donated £375, £180 and £150 respectively.

-Grants can cast light on Victorian church building by reason of the obvious fact that in order to be successful, recipients had to comply with the awarding body’s conditions.
-Thus the Ripon Diocesan Church Building Society's Rule 14 stipulated that in any building they part-funded, "a competent Clerk of the Works" had to be engaged.
-This was not always done for in some construction projects below the first rank, where funds were limited, it had become routine in the mid nineteenth century to rely on the frequent attendance on site of the architect.
-That was not the case here, however, and, in fact, the name of Thomas James Shaw emerges regularly, not least in the authorisation of payments for sundries.
+Grants can cast light on Victorian church building by reason of the fact that in order to be successful, recipients had to comply with the awarding body’s conditions.
+Thus the Ripon Diocesan Church Building Society's Rule 14 stipulated that in any building they part-funded, 'a competent Clerk of the Works' had to be engaged.
+This was not a universal practice for in some construction projects below the first rank, where funds were limited, it became routine in the mid-nineteenth century to rely on the frequent attendance on site of the architect.
+That was not the case here, however, and, in fact, the name of Thomas James Shaw emerges in this rôle, as seen in particular in his authorisation of payments for sundries.

-The Incorporated Church Building Society may have set some of its conditions on a purely ad hoc basis, for one, hand-written on a blank piece of paper, specifies that 296 of the church's seats "should be set apart and declared to be free for the use of the poor for ever" and that "the word 'Free' [is to be] painted in a conspicuous manner on each free seat".
-The Church Commissioners, for their part, in letters dated 12th and 19th July 1851, were content to point out that the intended site of the new church had previously to be conveyed to them, that the "patronage of the... church [had to be] vested according to the provisions of the church building acts", and that no alterations could be made "either in the construction of the Building, or in the arrangement of the Seats, etc., as shewn in the Plans", once the grant had been approved, "without the previous written sanction [their underlining] of the Church Building Commissioners".
-The plans specified the provision of 150 rented seats in addition to the 296 free ones and gave as a very optimistic estimate for building the church, a grand total of £1,350, although it is not clear whether this was inclusive of materials.
+The Incorporated Church Building Society clearly set some of its conditions on an ad hoc basis, and one laid down here, hand-written on a blank piece of paper, specified that two hundred and ninety-six of the church's seats 'should be set apart and declared to be free for the use of the poor for ever' and that 'the word "Free" [is to be] painted in a conspicuous manner on each free seat'.
+The Church Commissioners, for their part, in letters dated 12th and 19th July 1851, were content to point out that the intended site of the new church had first to be conveyed to them, that the 'patronage of the... church [had to be] vested according to the provisions of the church building acts', and that no alterations could be made 'either in the construction of the Building, or in the arrangement of the Seats, etc., as shewn in the Plans', once the grant had been approved, 'without the previous written sanction [their underlining] of the Church Building Commissioners'.
+The plans specified the provision of one hundred and fifty rented seats in addition to the two hundred and ninety-six free ones and gave as a very optimistic estimate for building the church, a grand total of £1,350.

 Of course, another requirement before detailed plans could be prepared, was to obtain provision and approval of a site, and this time William Waterhouse Baxter, nephew of William Baxter of Lower Hall, came forward with an offer of an acre of land, known as School Field, as the possible site for the church and future parsonage combined.
 This was not an entirely simple matter though, for the land had first to be legally made over to the Ecclesiastical Commissioners, and before that could be done, they required incontrovertible proof that it was William Waterhouse Baxter's land to give.
 Since he had inherited it from his father, who was obviously dead, it fell to Uncle William to send a letter to the Commission, witnessing not only his nephew's inheritance but declaring also how his brother had obtained the land originally:Lower Hall, 23rd March 1852.